Proof of Angels

 When you have a computer with Web access, you can find photos of almost anything, taken by better photographers with better cameras than you and yours.
 But it doesn’t stop us from indulging in the global festival of digital photography, that celebrates “I woz here!”—though mainly in the sunshine.
 In my outdoor shots, it’s usually… Continue reading Unfettered

-One moment
+A moment

 One thing that language can do, and I think it only possible in written language, is to unwrap the content of a moment of consciousness, to examine and share it.
 Perhaps such moments are rare, and the stuff of poetry.
-Such a one occurred today as I crossed a car park to enter the supermarket.… Continue reading One moment
+Such a one occurred today as I crossed a car park to enter the supermarket.… Continue reading A moment

 The Walk to Marlow